particle-iot/docs/src/content/tutorials/integrations/azure-iot-hub.md

 Particle and Microsoft have teamed up to provide a 1st-class integration with <a href="https://azure.microsoft.com/en-us/services/iot-hub/" target="_blank">Azure IoT Hub</a>.
-Azure IoT Hub provides a seamless way to get Particle device data into Azure, effective both during prototyping and when at scale.
+Azure IoT Hub provides a seamless way to send Particle device data into Azure, effective both during prototyping and when at scale.

 <img src="/assets/images/azure-iot-hub/particle+iot-hub.png"